We run a wide range of exciting projects involving people and wildlife, focused on protecting and enhancing our region's wild places.

 Red Squirrels Northern England (RSNE) is a red squirrel conservation partnership working across Northern England.
 Red Squirrels United is a UK wide network working together for the local survival of the UK’s iconic red squirrels for future generations.

-Revitalising Redesdale is a £2.8 million, Heritage Lottery-funded Landscape Partnership Scheme, which aims to celebrate, conserve and enhance Redesdale’s rich cultural heritage, landscape and wildlife.
+Revitalising Redesdale is a £2.8 million Landscape Partnership Scheme, funded by The National Lottery Heritage Fund, which aims to celebrate, conserve and enhance Redesdale’s rich cultural heritage, landscape and wildlife.

 Imagine standing in one of the wildest landscapes in England, looking up the valley and seeing Scots pine and native woodland stretching into the distance along a meandering burn.
 Black grouse forage below and golden eagles soar above.